zencart/documentation/content/user/order_total/order_total.md

 Order Total modules allow you to add a surcharge or a discount to the order.

-The list of available order total modules may be seen by going to [Admin->Modules->Order Total](/user/admin_pages/modules/order_total/).
+The list of available order total modules may be seen by going to [Admin > Modules > Order Total](/user/admin_pages/modules/order_total/).

 Zen Cart has a number of built-in order total modules which allow you to increase or reduce the total owed based on various factors in the order: